frconor-ebook/meditations/_posts/2025-10-25-the-birthday-of-the-prelate-don-fernando.md

 If all of that has been achieved in the past hundred years, then we have every duty and responsibility and obligation to dream incredible things for what has to happen in the coming hundred and two hundred years.

-In spite of the difficulties and the atmosphere of society, we\'ve come to drown evil in an abundance of good.
+In spite of the difficulties and the atmosphere of society, we\'ve come "to drown evil in an abundance of good" (Josemaría Escrivá,*The Forge*, Point 848; *Furrow*, Point 864; *Christ Is Passing By*, Point 182).
 And the way we do that is through our unity to the vine. *Cor unum et anima unam*.

 Every little prayer, every little thing that we offer for the Father is an act of unity, and small little things can be acts of unity.

 One time Don Álvaro was going into the conference center in Barcelona and he slipped on the step a little bit and lost his balance.
 He looked as though he was about to fall and people rushed to him to help him.

-In that awkward moment, when people gave him a little more attention, immediately he said, *Al Padre, Al Padre*, To the Father, To the Father.
+In that awkward moment, when people gave him a little more attention, immediately he said, *Al Padre, Al Padre*, "To the Father, To the Father."
 He didn\'t want to distract at any moment from the attention that was due to the Father.
 That\'s our north, our focal point.

 There will be special things when we read and reread the words of the Father that speak to us in deep ways.